Don't let the possession of your books become a substitute for the reading of them.

 THE CRIMINAL LAW CASEBOOK

 Casebooks are still the required medium in most 1L law school courses.
 The casebook I have selected for my class, Weaver, Burkoff and Hancock, Criminal Law: A Contemporary Approach, Interactive Casebook, West (2nd Edition 2014), 777 pages + MPC, ISBN: 9780314289667, is available through various Internet bookstores and in the school bookstore.
 (See Internet bookseller sources at very bottom of this page.)
-It lists for around $187 - exorbitant for its content.
+It lists for around $200 - exorbitant for its content.
 Don't pay that amount.
-Rent it for the semester or share a copy.
-Used copies of casebooks that have been on the market for at least a semester are always available.
+Rent it for the semester for roughly half the list price or buy a used copy, e.g., (1).
+The on-site B&N Bookstore will not sell used copies.
+They tell me that they can't - strange since you can buy a used copy from B&N online (1).
+You will find less expensive used copies (1) online with a little effort.
 The MBH casebook is labeled as an Interactive version.
-It does appear a bit better organized than earlier editions.
-It's obese on hypothetical questions and anorexic on doctrinal answers.
-In short, nothing revolutionary here, but a small step toward the digital age where casebooks will eventually be much thinner and less expensive, with much of the course in a truly interactive, online format.
-(1) Of course, this will require that lawbook publishers and professor authors put unchecked avarice to the side.
-Note: A copy of the casebook and the Teacher's Manual are each available on four-hour loan at the patron's desk of the library.
-You will find that casebooks are all grossly over-priced by lawbook publishers that have had students at their mercy for many decades.
+You will not need the interactive features in my class.
+Eventually there may be truly interactive law books.
+You will find that casebooks are all grossly over-priced by publishers that have had students at their mercy for many decades.
 Why?
 Because traditional 1L curriculum mandates that your professors use casebooks.
-Your purchase of a new copy of the interactive casebook from West supposedly entitles you to a one year access the electronic version of the book online.
-The interactive version also gives you a link to Westlaw (You'll get that through LR&W without the book purchase.) and Black's Law Dictionary.
-Additionally, it allows you to highlight portions of the casebook in the online version and provides you with the ability to take and add notes to the online version.
-Since purchase of a new hard copy supposedly allows you to online access to an Internet copy of the casebook for a year, it might be feasible to consider splitting the cost with a partner.
-These authors churn out slightly revised editions every three years or so.
-A hard copy of the 2014 edition won't be marketable as a used book if the authors churn out a 3rd edition in fall of 2017.
-So there probably won't be much of a resale market should you want to sell it at the conclusion of the course.
+Casebook authors typically churn out slightly revised editions every three or four years.
+A hard copy of the 2014 edition won't be marketable as a used book if the authors churn out a 3rd edition in 2018.
+So there probably won't be much of a resale market should you want to sell the casebook at the conclusion of the course.
+All the more reason to buy a used copy or rent .
 [Note also that you will find that the course syllabus contains free Google Scholar hyperlinks to the full text of most of the principal cases that we will discuss.]

 Like all 1L criminal law casebooks, this one is a potpourri of interesting criminal law cases from a variety of jurisdictions covering a span of many years.
 The redeeming value of this casebook is that it is considerably shorter than most of its contemporaries that are simply too long for a three-hour course.
-[You may notice that your school relegates the enormous subject of criminal law to three-hour status, the Japanese equivalent of "gomi" - trash or junk.
-Whereas, contracts, torts, property and even con law (First Amendment being the second portion) are each offered as six-hour courses.]
+[You may notice that many law schools relegate the fulsome subject of criminal law to three-hour status, the Japanese equivalent of "gomi" - trash or junk.
+Whereas, contracts, torts, property and even con/First Amendment law are often offered as two semester six-hour courses.]

 OTHER HELPFUL CRIMINAL LAW BOOKS